 Students who live in or near Grafton or in other parts of Massachusetts should consult with their physician or the directory available through the International Society of Travel Medicine to locate a travel clinic closest to them.

 To be eligible for the coverage your trip must be registered with the Tufts Travel Registry.
-This will ensure that International SOS is able to verify that you are a Tufts traveler and entitled to the services and benefits.
+This will ensure that On Call International is able to verify that you are a Tufts traveler and entitled to the services and benefits.
 These services and benefits are available for the duration of an international trip and end when your return to the U.S or your home country.

 For many travelers, it is necessary to carry medication for personal use across international borders.
 The rules about prescription and non-prescription (or "over the counter") medications are different in each country.
 A drug that is common in your home country may be prohibited in your destination.
 Or your destination may require a doctor's note explaining your need for the drug.